rancher/docs/content/rancher/v2.x/en/backups/configuration/backup-config/_index.md

 weight: 1
 ---

-The Backup Create page lets you configure a schedule, encryption and storage location for your backups.
+The Backup Create page lets you configure a schedule, enable encryption and specify the storage location for your backups.

 {{< img "/img/rancher/backup_restore/backup/backup.png" "">}}